Eyewear craziness

 • Eyevan 7285: “bigger” glasses according to my liking, the materials and design are very good

-• Kame Mannen: recent models are more heavy and a bit thick, most models are very japanese/retro and not as beautiful as Kaneko
+• Kame Mannen: recent models are heavier and a bit thick, most models are very Japanese/retro and not as beautiful as Kaneko

 • Kaneko: beautiful and very light glasses made of pure titanium, in different shapes.
 But most models are a little too big for me